ChrisMissal/git-fundamentals/README.md

 git-fundamentals
 ================

-A introduction to distributed version control using Git.
+An introduction to distributed version control using Git.